mrlandero/Java_Quiz/README.md

 ## Step 8:

-Test the application compiling and running the program and answer the questions.
+Test the application by compiling and running the program and answer the questions.